Photonic Integrated Quantum Cryptography System

 About PIQCS

-Quantum technologies are set to revolutionize our world, especially in secure data transmission.
-As quantum computers threaten current encryption, Quantum Key Distribution (QKD) offers a solution based on quantum mechanics, ensuring perfectly secure key exchange.
-The PIQCS project aims to overcome the limitations of current QKD systems—which are bulky, expensive, and power-intensive—by using Photonic Integrated Circuits (PICs).
+Quantum technologies are set to revolutionize secure communications.
+As quantum computers threaten current encryption approaches, Quantum Key Distribution (QKD) provides a fundamentally secure method for key exchange based on quantum mechanics.
+The PIQCS project addresses the limitations of current QKD systems—typically bulky, expensive, and power-intensive—by leveraging Photonic Integrated Circuits (PICs).

 Key Innovations